SujoyDevnath/telecare/README.md

 2. Here you can get doctor's prescription from your home.
 3. When you you need some urgent treatment you can get from here.
 4. You can get 24 hours services.
+5. You can get best services from here.

 ## live site link:
 Here is the live site link of the website.
 You can visite this website by this link.